threeplanetssoftware/apple_cloud_notes_parser/README.md

 * The results of `SELECT name,sql FROM sqlite_master WHERE type="table"` when the database is open in sqlitebrowser (or your editor of choice).
 This can be in any columned format (Excel, CSV, SQL, etc)
 * If possible, the database file directly (I can receive it through other means if it needs to stay confidential).
 If this is possible, the above results are not needed.

-#### Why do I get a Load Error from google-protobuf immediately upon execution?

-Example: `cannot load such file -- google/2.7/protobuf_c (LoadError)`

-The current version of the google-protobuf gem (3.11.2) was released days before Ruby 2.7.
-Once the next version of the gem is released, it will hopefully go away.
-In the meantime, feel free to use Ruby 2.6.5 or previous verious while you wait.

 #### Why Ruby instead of Python or Perl?

 Programming languages are like human languages, there are many and which you choose (for those with multiple) can largely be a personal preference, assuming mutual intelligibility.
 I chose Ruby as the previous Perl code was a nice little script, but I wanted a bit more substance behind with with solid object oriented programming principals.
 For those new to Ruby, hopefully these classes will give you an idea of what Ruby has to offer and spark an interest in trying a new language.

 ## Known Bugs

-1. Google Protobuf throws errors on Windows with Ruby 2.7, likely the gem isn't updated yet.

 ## Acknowledgements